TaitoUnited/taito-cli/docs/manual/05-continuous-integration-and-delivery.md

 ## 5. Continuous integration and delivery

-Taito-cli is designed so that in most cases your CI/CD tool needs only to execute a bunch of taito-cli commands without any arguments to get the job done.
-Everything is already configured in taito-config.sh, and taito-cli provides support for various infrastructures by plugins.
+In most cases your CI/CD tool needs only to execute a bunch of Taito CLI commands without any arguments to get the job done.
+Everything is already configured in taito-config.sh, and Taito CLI provides support for various infrastructures by plugins.
 You can also run any of the steps manually from command line using *Taito CLI*.
-A typical CI/CD process would consist of the following steps:
+A typical CI/CD process would consist of the following steps.
+Run `taito -h` to see decription of the commands.

 ```
 # Prepare build